 Veterinarians first address obesity in dogs by talking with pet parents about their dog’s history.
 This may include feeding and exercise routines and any pertinent medical history that may be contributing to the weight gain.
 Veterinarians may first do blood work or other testing to ensure there is not an underlying health condition causing the obesity.
 Once medical issues have been ruled out, veterinarians can work with pet parents to develop a weight management plan that will help their dogs lose weight.

 Increasing the amount of exercise each day, such as walking or playing fetch, can help dogs burn calories and return to a more ideal weight.
-Some obese dogs may benefit from joint supplements, such as chondroitin or glucosamine, to help them feel more comfortable during exercise.
+Just be aware that dogs carrying extra weight are prone to arthritis, and vigorous activity while your dog is overweight could take a toll on your dog’s joints.

 How to Prevent Obesity in Dogs